lucasplagwitz/recon/docs/source/tutorials/spatially_adapted_total_variation.rst

 Here a locally adapted regularization is shown.
 For this purpose the SATV algorithm was implemented.
-The application and the nurzen are shown.
+The application and the benefit are shown.
-Furthermore, TV is compared with TGV in the context of the local regularization.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-42
+GENERATED FROM PYTHON SOURCE LINES 10-41

 .. code-block:: default